JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

    9. Follow instructions 1-8 to open, assign a receiver, and write a message
    10. Once any given message is in the writing section, the “Send” button will appear
-   11. Once ready, click the “Send” button to send the new message
+   11. Once ready, tap the “Send” button to send the new message
 ---
 <br>

-# About this guide

-This manual provides a detailed overview of sending a text message from a smartphone.
-The instructions outlined in this guide can be applied to any smartphone, regardless of the make or model.
-For illustration, we will be using a Samsung phone.

 # Open the Messages application

 To open the Messages application on the smartphone, follow the next steps:

-1. Turn on your smartphone by clicking the On/Off button.
+1. Turn on your smartphone by tapping the On/Off button.

 > For further indications on the On/Off button on any given smartphone, check the User Manual provided by the vendor.
 >